 PathWays PA was founded in 1978 as the Women’s Association for Women’s Alternatives.
 It served as one of Pennsylvania’s first residential programs to keep low-income, vulnerable women together with their children and has grown to become one of the Greater Philadelphia Region’s foremost providers of residential and community-based services for women, children and families.
-Each year over 4,500 women, children and families benefit from our full complement of residential and community-based services; job training and employment assistance; as well as self-sufficiency services as they work to break the cycle of poverty, homelessness, and abuse.
+Women, children and families benefit from our full complement of residential and community-based services as they work to break the cycle of poverty, homelessness, and abuse.

 To help women, teens, children and families achieve economic independence and family well-being.